 Step 2.
 Open Disk Drill and find the drive that your PDF file was located on.
 For most users, this will be the drive that’s installed in your computer, likely to be called “Apple SSD,” or something along those lines.
 We lost a file from an external drive, so we’ll use that instead, but the process is the same no matter what drive you use.

-Step 7.
+Step 6.
 You can double-check that you’ve found the correct file by pressing the eyeball “preview” button next to the file.
-This should work for many file types, but it may not work with all.
-It should work for PDF files.
+Just hover your mouse pointer to the right of each file name for it to appear.

 How to Fix a Corrupted PDF File after Recovery